 8:45 a.m.–4:30 p.m.

-Day 1 will focus on management challenges, strategies, and priorities as well as stakeholder and community needs and perspectives.
-The morning will feature an opening plenary panel followed by two presentation sessions.
-The day will conclude with an afternoon boat tour of Jamaica Bay highlighting recent restoration projects, sites of ongoing research, and historically relevant locations.
+Day 1 focused on management challenges, strategies, and priorities as well as stakeholder and community needs and perspectives.
+The morning featured an opening plenary panel followed by two presentation sessions.
+The day concluded with an afternoon boat tour of Jamaica Bay highlighting recent restoration projects, sites of ongoing research, and historically relevant locations.